-Basic social assistance can be paid to any individual or family living or residing in Finland whose income and assets do not cover their essential daily needs.
+Basic social assistance can be provided to individuals or families living or residing permanently in Finland whose income and assets do not cover their essential daily needs.

 Basic social assistance is intended for persons who are unable to make a living from work or self-employment, by receiving social security benefits, or by relying on their other income or assets.
 It is also intended for those who are entitled to maintenance payments but who are not supported by the person liable for maintenance.
 If the person liable for maintenance has neglected the maintenance of the recipient of assistance on purpose, the assistance or part of it can be recovered from the person liable for maintenance.

 The maintenance provided by the person liable for maintenance is a primary source of income in relation to social assistance.
 Married spouses and partners in a registered partnership are liable to provide maintenance to each other.
 The liability to provide maintenance ends when the divorce enters into force or the registered partnership is dissolved.
 Parents are liable to provide maintenance to their child until the child reaches the age of 18 years.

 Parliament has approved the amendment concerning the recognition of housing costs under the social assistance scheme

 The legislative amendment will not bring about any major changes to the current practices.
 Mostly, it will make the criteria for recognising housing costs clearer by codifying them in an act and a decree.
 However, the amendment will in some respects tighten the criteria for recognising housing costs that exceed the maximum limit.
 The legislative amendment will enter into force on 1 April 2024.

 How other benefits affect basic social assistance

 Basic social assistance is a last-resort form of financial aid which is affected by all of the income and assets available to you.
 Other social security benefits are counted as income.